You're smart, you're capable and you want to land a great gig after college.

 In many industries, regardless of whether the goal of the business relates to environmental impact, sustainable practices and policies lead to increased profits and social value.
 Investors have been rushing to fund a huge range of new companies, featuring everything from solar energy to green building materials.
 Even corporations like Walmart, Google, and HP are greening their products and improving their environmental record in response to consumer demand.

 If you want to be equipped to join the emerging green economy, you want to attend a school with a demonstrated understanding of sustainable issues.
 Schools that scored well on our Green Rating and are featured in our Guide to Green Colleges offer courses that help you understand your way around renewable energy, organic agriculture, and the tools for developing smart, efficient products.
-As an example, the Piedmont Project at Emory University is an annual, cross-disciplinary workshop that has become a national model for teaching faculty how to incorporate sustainability into their curriculum.
-Additionally, schools like the Georgia Institute of Technology offer more than 100 courses with a sustainability focus, covering everything from the environmental policy to the unexpected, like anthropology and religion… and that's just the beginning!
+As an example, the Teaching Sustainability Workshop Series at Salisbury University explores how instructors can build sustainability into any class curriculum.
+Additionally, schools like the University of Washington and American University offer more than 500 courses with a sustainability focus, covering everything from environmental policy to the unexpected, like art and psychology . . . and that’s just the beginning!